 During the second series Sarah Greene was hurt badly in a helicopter crash and was replaced briefly by Carol Decker from T'Pau, while Robbie Williams helped fill in the spot when host Schofield left for a role in the West End hit Joseph and the Amazing Technicolour Dreamcoat.

 Emma Forbes joined the hosts later on for the cookery spot.
-However, of interest to us was the band and acts that appeared every week, from Sting to Cher, most of whom were willing not only to sing and be asked questions from the young audience but to participate in the live sketches, sometimes with unforgettable results.
+However, of interest to us was the band and acts that appeared every week, and they stepped it up dramatically.
+From Sting to Cher, most of whom were willing not only to sing and be asked questions from the young audience but to participate in the live sketches, sometimes with unforgettable results.
 The nearest to Tiswas the BBC were ever likely to get.